AdobeDocs/journeys.pt-BR/help/using/building-journeys/using-the-journey-designer.md

 ![](../assets/journey38.png)

-O ícone **Mostrar itens** desativados no canto superior esquerdo permite ocultar ou exibir elementos indisponíveis na paleta, por exemplo, os eventos que usam uma namespace diferente daqueles usados em sua jornada.
+The **[!UICONTROL Show disabled items]** icon in the top left corner allows you to hide or display unavailable elements in the palette, for example the events that use a different namespace than the ones used in your journey.
 Por padrão, os itens indisponíveis ficam ocultos.
 Se você optar por exibi-los, eles aparecerão esmaecidos.

-Ao usar o campo **Pesquisar** , o número de resultados é exibido para cada categoria de atividade da tela.
+Ao usar o **[!UICONTROL Search]** campo, o número de resultados é exibido para cada categoria de atividade da tela.

 ![](../assets/palette-filter.png)